 Speeders come in a variety of sizes and designs.
 They can be open or enclosed.
 Really small or somewhat large.
 They can be powered by gasoline or diesel.
 People who own them may choose to leave them very “bare bones” or outfit them with many creature comforts.
 Plush seats, heat, two way radios and intercoms are not uncommon amenities.
 Some are even equipped with hydraulic, turntable lifts for lifting the car from the track and allow it to be spun in the reverse direction.

-If you want a taste of the speeder experience but don’t think you want to go all the way to Talbot Park the Butler Grove route may be more your speed-er.
-Maybe you’ll even decide you want a speeder of your own.
-Hint: They are more affordable than owning your own trolley.
 The speeder folks love their hobby and will be happy to regale you with many anecdotes of how they enjoy the rails!
 Join us as Seashore broadens its offering of unique railroad experiences with a ride on an authentic “Speeder”.

 The Pump Car will also be available for rides this day, weather permitting.
 You have seen them in cartoons and old movies.
 Perhaps imagined yourself working the see-saw motion of that handle.
 Well, now you can as you operate our vintage pump car.
 Pull it up… push it down… and make the wheels go ’round and ’round.
 For a mere $2 per person you can live the dream.
 You will ride along under the watchful eye of one of our qualified operators on a dedicated section of track.
 We always keep it safe!
 You may think you want to take it on the main line but outrunning a trolley with a handcar is tough.